chasekaylee/Tip-U/README.md

 ## Notes

-First time ever programming using Swift, so required lots of research beyond the orginial instructions provided.
+-First time ever programming using Swift, so required lots of research beyond the orginial instructions provided.
-Had a difficult time saving and storing default precentages.
+-Had a difficult time saving and storing default precentages.

 ## License